naftaliharris/for-x-in-datasets/SPECIFICATION.md

 DESCRIPTION.txt is an ASCII text description of the dataset, often copied from the original source of the data.
 The general idea is that you should be able to get some extra information about the dataset if you need to by reading this file.
-Unlike DATA.tsv and METADATA.tsv, however, there are no hard requirements about what to put in here, however.
+Unlike DATA.tsv and METADATA.tsv, however, there are no requirements about what to put in here, however.

 ## TSV Specification